Manifold Gaussian Variational Bayes on the Precision Matrix: Manifold Gaussian variational Bayes on the precision matrix

+Equation \eqref{eq:5} establishes an algebraic link between the \textit{natural} gradient of the lower bound in the parametrization $\bzp$ with respect to the precision matrix $\iS$ \--- \enquote{inverse} (covariance) parametrization \--- and the \textit{Euclidean} gradient of the lower bound with respect to respect to the covariance matrix $\S$.
+In particular, Proposition \ref{prop:natgrad} suggests that under the parametrization $\bzp$, one could update $\mu$ and $\iS$, for which natural gradients are of closed-form solution and correspond to the standard Euclidean gradients of $\LBz$ under the canonical parametrization.
+Compared to the canonical parametrization adopted by \citep{tran_variational_2021} and the discussion in Section \ref{subsec:caveats}, the advantage of using the parametrization $\bzp$ is clear: $\natgrad_{\iS} \LBzp$ requires only the computation of $\nabla_\S \LBz$, whereas $\natgrad_{\iS} \LBzp = \S \nabla_\S \LB \S$ additionally involves additional matrix multiplications, that significantly increase the time-complexity of the lower bound optimization.
+Section \ref{sec:MGVB:implementation} shows furthermore, such Euclidean gradients are straightforward to compute and that their variance can be conveniently controlled.

-The covariance matrix $\S$ is positive definite, its inverse exists and it is as well symmetric and positive definite.
-Therefore $\iS$ lies within the manifold $\M$ and can be updated with a suitable retraction algorithm as for $\S$ in \eqref{eq:tran_updates}:
+The matrix $\iS$ is symmetric and positive definite, thus lies in the manifold $\mathcal{M}$, and can be effectively updated with the retraction algorithm for $\S$ in \eqref{eq:tran_updates}:

-Opposed to the update in eq. \ref{eq:tran_updates}, which relies on the approximation $\iI\br{\S} \approx \iS \otimes \iS$, for tacking a positive-definite update of $\S$, we target at updating $\iS$, for which its natural gradient is available in an exact form, by primarily exploiting the duality between the gradients in the natural and expectation parameter space (Appendix \ref{app:proof_prop}, eq. \ref{eq:natgrad_lam_grad_m}) that circumvents the computation of the FIM.

-For coherency with the literature on VI for Bayesian deep learning \cite[e.g.][among many others]{ranganath2014black}, we specify the variational posterior in terms of the covariance matrix $\S$, but update $\iS$.
-Yet nothing prevents specifying $\ql$ in terms of its precision matrix $\iS$, as is often the case in Bayesian statistics textbooks, in which this case, the update \ref{eq:update_iS_martin} corresponds to an update for the actual variational precision parameter.

-For updating $\mu$ is reasonable to adopt plain SGD-like step driven by the natural parameter $\natgrad_\mu \LB = \S \nabla_\mu \LB$, as in \citep{tran_variational_2021}.
-We refer to the following update rules as Exact Manifold Gaussian Variational Bayes, or shortly EMGVB,
+As opposed to \eqref{eq:tran_updates}, updating $\S$ upon the approximation $\I\br{\S} \approx \iS \otimes \iS$ for tacking the positive-definite constraint, we update $\iS$, for which the natural gradient is available in an exact form, avoids the computation of the FIM, and reduces to the simple and standard computation of the Euclidean gradient $\nabla_{\S}\LBz$.
+For updating $\bmu$, it is reasonable to adopt a plain SGD-like step driven by the natural parameter $\natgrad_\bmu \LBzp= \S \nabla_\bmu \LBz$, as in \citep{tran_variational_2021}.
+We refer to the following update rules as Manifold Gaussian Variational Bayes on the Precision matrix (MGVBP):

-where the gradients w.r.t. $\LB$ are intended as evaluated at the current value of the parameters, e.g. $\nabla_\S \LB_t =\nabla_\S \LB\vert_{\mu = \mu_t, \S = \S_t} $.
-With respect to the MGVB update of \cite{tran_variational_2021}, there are no approximations, e.g. regarding the FIM, yet the cost of updating $\iS$ appears to be that of introducing an additional inversion for retrieving $\S$ that is involved in the EMGVB update for $\mu$.
-In the following Section, we show that with a certain gradient estimator such an inversion is irrelevant.
-Furthermore, in Appendix \ref{app:optimality} we point out that a covariance matrix inversion is implicit in both MGVB and EMGVB due to the second-order form of the retraction and also show that the update for $\mu$ is optimal in the sense therein specified.